 In this appendix, we show that the protocol in Section~\ref{sec:GHZProtocol} outputs a state locally symmetric-unitary equivalent to the desired GHZ state.
 For simplicity, let us consider a class-3 nilpotent group.
 It will be clear how the construction extends to larger classes.
-Additionally, let us consider the case where no Part 2 is required and no circuits are needed; that is, in Part 1, the measurement outcomes conspire so that each measurement output, $\vec{x}^{(m)}$, already decomposes into substrings of length at most $|G_{M-m}|/|G_{M-(m-1)}|$ that multiply to identity.
-We will adress the effect of Part 2 and permutation circuits at the end of the section.
+Additionally, let us consider the case where no Part 2 is required and no circuits are needed; that is, in Part 1, the measurement outcomes conspire so that each measurement output, $\vec{x}^{(m)}$, already decomposes into complete substrings of length at most $|G_{M-m}|/|G_{M-(m-1)}|$.
+We will address the effect of Part 2 and permutation circuits at the end of the section.

 Due to this assumption, we may write the outcomes of the first two measurement rounds as

 where (see Fig.~\ref{fig:GHZOutputFirstBlock})